benmartinson/adaptations/README.md

 ### 5. Deploy

 Export your transformation and UI components for production use.
-Still in progress
+Still in progress..

 ---

-## 🔗 Key Features
+## Key Features

 ### Task Types